devops-maestro17/e-Commerce-Sentinel/README.md

 ## Setting up the CI pipeline

 Go to Jenkins dashboard and create a New Pipeline.
+In the Pipeline Configuration, choose the Pipeline Defintion as `Pipeline Script from SCM`, SCM as `Git`, provide the Repository URL, set the Branch Specifier as `main` and click on Save.

 <img width="960" alt="image" src="https://github.com/devops-maestro17/e-Commerce-Sentinel/assets/148553140/696fb7b5-c35f-461c-b70c-4a353681b1bb">